JdavisBro/SquareGame/README.md

-# gamingtest
+# Square Game

+Play as Square.

-hi this is a pygame test for something :))
+This is for college.
+Feedback is appreciated.